WILD FOODIES' HOME PAGE

 PORTION: small, herb

-COMMENT: Although PFAF.org says it can be eaten raw, perhaps safer to use dried or cooked.
+COMMENT: Although PFAF.org says it can be eaten raw, perhaps it's safer to use dried or cooked.
 Used in stews, baked goods, teas, and alcoholic beverages.
 Tastes like sage. // "METHOD OF PREPARATION: We will let Cornucopia II do that: “young shoots and leaves are an indispensable condiment for fatty poultry such as geese and duck as well as fat pork, mutton, and eel.
 In Japan they are boiled and eaten as a potherb, or used to give flavor and color to festival rice-cakes… Dried leaves and flowering tops are added to country beer, or seeped into tea.
 At one time in China the leaves were used for wrapping glutinous rice dumplings eaten during the Dragon Boat Festival.”
 (2)

 CAUTION: Might be poisonous in large doses.
 Allergic reactions.
 Skin contact dermatitis in some people.
 Probably unsafe for pregnant women as it may stimulate the uterus to contract and induce abortion.(1) Exercise caution.
 I only use it cooked or dried with other foods and in very small amounts, not every day, and not by itself in a tea in the evening.
 Perhaps the safest way for lucid dreaming is to put dried mugwort in a sachet and breath in the fragrance for a few minutes.
 Editor